related by the Dold-Kan correspondence

 The identity functor constitutes a Quillen adjunction

-For the original “Quillen” or “q-” model structure see
+The original “Quillen” or “q-” model structure is due to

 Standard textbooks references include